 SpunOut.ie is Ireland’s youth information website created by young people, for young people.
-It provide information to around 80,000 active readers each month.
-Established in 2005, our vision is help create an Ireland where young people aged between 16 and 25 are empowered with the information they need to live active, happy, and healthy lives.
-SpunOut aim to educate and inform young people about the importance of holistic wellbeing and how good health can be maintained, both physically and mentally.
+It provides information to around 80,000 active readers each month and aims to educate and inform young people about the importance of holistic wellbeing and how good health can be maintained, both physically and mentally.
 They provide access to relevant, reliable, and non-judgemental information and provide readers with a dynamic, responsive website full of up-to-date, factual information, free of any shame or bias.

 HIV Ireland operates under an ethos of equality and is committed to making a positive contribution towards a humane and just society.
-They strive to ensure that staff, volunteers and service users are treated with dignity and respect at all times and to create an environment that promotes equal opportunity and prohibits discrimination.
-Their mission is improve conditions for people living with HIV and AIDS, their families and their caregivers, while actively promoting HIV and sexual health awareness in the general population.
-Their vision is advocating for individuals living with HIV, preventing new HIV infections and combating HIV-related stigma and discrimination.
+Their mission is to improve conditions for people living with HIV and AIDS, their families and their caregivers, while actively promoting HIV and sexual health awareness in the general population.

 The national board of Youth Work Ireland have agreed a Concordat Between UK Youth, YANI, Youth Scotland, Youth Cymru and Youth Work Ireland which establishes the status of UK Youth, Youth Action Northern Ireland, Youth Scotland and Youth Cymru as equal partners, and formalises the long standing relationship between Youth Work Ireland and the other Youth Partners.
 The Concordat will provide a framework for delivery on priorities agreed by the British – Irish Strategic Partnership.

 The European Youth Card Association (EYCA) is a non-profit organization representing 37 organizations in 35 countries across Europe, who are committed in promoting mobility and encouraging the active participation of more than 6 million young Europeans, holders of the European Youth Card.
-The EYCA has a member-organization in each country / region where it is represented (NGOs, private foundations, government and public organizations, private companies), which promotes the card and provides new benefits in areas such as: culture, mobility, tourism, services and products.
-The supreme governing body is the General Assembly, which elects ten members of the Board and the President.
+EYCA has a member-organisation in each country / region where it is represented which promotes the card and provides new benefits in areas such as: culture, mobility, tourism, services and products.

 The European Youth Information and Counselling Agency (ERYICA) is an independent European organisation, composed of national youth information co-ordination bodies and networks.
 ERYICA’s role is to foster co-operation in the field of youth information work and services; to develop, support and promote quality general youth information policy and practice at all levels; and to ensure that the information needs of young people and the principles of the European Youth Information Charter are respected.